 For decades now, public swimming pools in Mülheim an der Ruhr have been killed off through lack of funding or abandoned.
 2024 was even in danger of becoming a summer without a single open-air pool.
 At the same time the market in private pools is booming: those who can afford it are seeking comfort and security in their own gardens.

-As a counter proposal to this privatisation of lesiure time, the Impulse Theater Festival in association with artists and Ringlokschuppen Ruhr will open a summer pool for eleven days in the MüGa-Park.
+As a counter proposal to this privatisation of leisure time, the Impulse Theater Festival in association with artists and Ringlokschuppen Ruhr will open a summer pool for eleven days in the MüGa-Park.
 The group Conte Potuto will construct a pool of dreams: with almost no water, but filled with the visitors’ wishes and ideas.
 TachoTinta play on dry land with an underwater rugby team, and the Tigers’ Kitchen not only produces fries but also slushy pop songs.

 Together with local initiatives and sports clubs, the artists present actions and conversations exploring issues around open-air swimming pools: who is allowed in, who has to stay outside?
 What sort of encounters are possible here?
 And which social conflicts can be seen at public pools?
 SCHWIMM CITY looks the increasing polarisation of society squarely in the eye and counters it with shared pleasure.
 Because one thing is certain: everyone can agree on the swimming pool snack: fries.
 They’re vegan, halal, kosher, gluten- and lactose-free.